mbanting/metalsmith-prismic/README.md

 ### CLI Usage

-  Install the node modules and then add the `metalsmith-prismic` url of your Prismic.io repository to your `metalsmith.json` plugins.
-The URL to your Prismic repository is required.
+  Install the node modules and add `metalsmith-prismic` to your list of plugins in `metalsmith.json`.
+Include the url of your Prismic.io repository.
 The accessToken is optional, depending if your repository needs it or not.

 ```json